Gen Z - Key Characteristics No.3 - Pragmatic

 Undoubtedly the pandemic has been a significant influence.
 When faced with time on their hands, and uncertainty over future prospects, millions took the plunge and sold their talents online.

 The number of individual Etsy sellers had already increased substantially in advance of the pandemic.
 Some of this can be attributed to growing awareness of the platform and the means of using it.
 By 2012 Etsy was already seven years old.
 In the seven years that followed the number of sellers more than tripled.
+The numbers have more or less stayed at this level since.

 Etsy is just one example.
 Another is Depop, which describes itself as a ‘community-powered circular fashion marketplace’.
 Etsy is about the handmade, Depop rewards those with an eye for a bargain they can sell on for a profit, particularly vintage clothing.
 If any of this series is making you feel old, bear this in mind.
 For an item to count as ‘vintage’ it must be at least 20 years old.
 This brings the beginning of this century, millennium even, into the vintage category.
-All of this for a platform with 26 million users where 90% of its users are Gen Z.
+All of this for a platform with over 40 millions users where 90% of its users are Gen Z.

 New companies and dissolutions